Double Feature: Ratatouille & Bob’s Burgers

 So, yes — I have just used Patton Oswalt and also food critics to very thinly connect two delightful and inspiring pieces of media, and I barely mentioned Gordon Ramsay at all, BUT: worth.
 Ratatouille and Bob’s Burgers are both great and I like them.

 They both really just come down to that line towards the end of Ratatouille, when Peter O’Toole says, “Not everyone can become a great artist, but a great artist can come from anywhere;” y’know?
 Like, even this very average family is capable of inspiring a great depth of feeling (as art does).
-And maybe it’s the modesty and the mundanity — the relatability of these stories– that make them inspiring.
+And maybe it’s that modesty and mundanity — the relatability of these stories — that make them inspiring.

-At any rate, the commiseration I feel with Colette or with Tina feels validating and real in just the way I look for in a quiet Friday night double feature.
+At any rate, the commiseration I feel with Colette or with Tina is validating and real in just the way I look for in a quiet Friday night double feature.